-The AQS objective for hourly mean NO_2 concentration is 200 μ g m-3 which may be exceeded up to 18 times per calendar year.
-At both Stansted 3 and Stansted 4 sites, there were no recorded hourly mean NO_2 concentrations in excess of the hourly mean AQS objective of 200 μ g m-3, the sites therefore met the AQS objective for this pollutant.
+The AQS objective for hourly mean NO2 concentration is 200 μg m-3 which may be exceeded up to 18 times per calendar year.
+At both Stansted 3 there were no recorded hourly mean NO2 concentrations in excess of the hourly mean AQS objective of 200 μg m-3, the site therefore met the AQS objective for this pollutant.
+At Stansted 4 there were six recorded hourly means NO2 concentrations in excess of the hourly mean AQS objective of 200 μg m-3, however this was below the maximum of 18 exceedances allowed each year, therefore meeting the AQS objective for this pollutant.

-The annual mean NO_2 concentrations measured at Stansted 3 and Stansted 4 during 2014 were 22 $\mu g m^{-3}$ and 17 μg m-3 respectively.
-Both automatic sites were therefore within the annual mean AQS objective for NO_2 of 40 μg m-3 for protection of human health and the objective of 30 μg m-3 for protection of vegetation and ecosystems.
+The annual mean NO2 concentrations measured at Stansted 3 and Stansted 4 during 2015 were 26 μg m-3 and 19 μg m-3 respectively.
+Both automatic sites were therefore within the annual mean AQS objective for NO2 of 40 μg m-3 for protection of human health and the objective of 30 μg m-3 for protection of vegetation and ecosystems.

-The bias-adjusted annual mean NO_2 concentrations measured at the five diffusion tube sites were all well within the AQS objective of 40 $\mu g \ m^{-3}$.
+The bias-adjusted annual mean NO2 concentrations measured at the five diffusion tube sites were all well within the AQS objective of 40 μg m-3

-PM{10} was measured at Stansted 3 only.
-After correction of the data using the King's College VCM, the number of days when the 24-hour mean was in excess of 50 μ g m-3 was five.
-This is well within the maximum permitted number of exceedances (35), so this site met the AQS objective for 24-hour mean PM{10} .
+PM10 was measured at Stansted 3 only.
+After correction of the data using the King's College VCM, the number of days when the 24-hour mean was in excess of 50 μg m-3 was four.
+This is well within the maximum permitted number of exceedances (35), so this site met the AQS objective for 24-hour mean

-4.4 Temporal variation in pollutant concentrations
+4.4 Temporal variations in pollutant concentrations